datamol-io/molfeat/docs/index.md

 ### Installing Plugins

 The functionality of Molfeat can be extended through plugins.
 The usage of a plugin system ensures that the core package remains easy to install and as light as possible, while making it easy to extend its functionality with plug-and-play components.
-Additionally, it ensures that plugins can be developed independently from the core package, removing the bottleneck of a central party that reviews and approves new plugins.
+Additionally, it ensures that plugins can be developed independently of the core package, removing the bottleneck of a central party that reviews and approves new plugins.
 Consult the Molfeat documentation for more details on how to [create](developers/create-plugin.md) your own plugins.

 This, however, does imply that the installation of a plugin is plugin-dependent: Please consult its documentation to learn more.